ML/AI, CV

 <matplotlib.image.AxesImage at 0x13f0250d0>

-# Mask the image to let the pizza show through
+# Mask the image to let the hand show through

 masked_image = np.copy(image_copy)